corndeladmin/DevOps-Deeper-Testing/artillery/Readme.md

 <details> <summary>Why use p95 or p99?</summary>

 In many scenarios, we care most about some form of _average_ result, but not always.
 In particular, it's easy for those to be skewed:
-* If one request takes 1 second, but nine requests take 10 milliseconds, the _mean_ is going to be ~100ms; quite a misleading average!
+* If one request takes 1 second, but nine requests take 10 milliseconds, the _mean_ is going to be ~100ms; which doesn't give us a representative picture of the user experience.
 * Likewise, the median can miss out a long tail; if 60% of results take 10ms, but 40% take 500ms, then a median of 10ms is equally misleading

-By comparison, a p95 of 50ms tells us that 95% of requests took under 50ms; it doesn't give us as much specific info, but it does assure us that most requests were met in time.
+By comparison, a p95 of 50ms tells us that 95% of requests took under 50ms; it doesn't necessarily tell us what the most common experience looked like, but it does assure us that most requests were met within a defined timeframe.

 Given that network response times are often quite variable - e.g. based on other traffic in the network, the route a packet takes, or even the physical location of the device testing - using this approach is a good way to reduce the noise but still focus on "did the majority of requests get satisified in a reasonable timeframe".

 </details>

+### Understanding our results

 As our load-testing jobs get longer, we could easily lose info from the outputted stats.
 Run the test again, but this time [add the `-o` flag and specify a json file](https://www.artillery.io/docs/reference/cli/run#--output---create-a-json-report) to write the summary results to.